 Eating disorders, particularly anorexia, can cause periods to stop.
 This happens when a person’s body fat becomes too low for ovulation to occur.

 People enter menopause when they have not had a period for at least 12 months.
-The average age of people entering menopause in the United States is 52 years old.
-However, the transition to menopause, known as perimenopause, may cause symptoms that begin at a younger age.
+The average age of people entering menopause in the United States is

 The symptoms of perimenopause include: